discretize/discretize-guides/builds/guardian/seraph-firebrand/index.md

       >

-      **This build deals less damage than the seraph version, but gains more boon duration which allows it to be played with lower Agony Resistance (typically you want a minimum of 60% to play <Trait name="Legendary Lore"/>).**
+      **This build deals less damage than the seraph version, but gains more boon duration which allows it to be played with lower Agony Resistance (typically you want a minimum of 60% to play <Trait name="Legendary Lore"/>).
+This build also has the advantage of working in other content such as Raids and Strike Missions**

       Check the build section for some common gear variations.
 You can also use our [gear optimizer](https://discretize.github.io/discretize-gear-optimizer/) for more variants!